Auax/secauax-encryptor/README.md

 Without the key, you cannot read the file.

 ## Download
-You can download the `Secauax by Auax.exe` file from <a href="https://www.mediafire.com/file/sqw7wl1z01dg699/SecauaxByAuax.exe/file">Mediafire</a>.
+You can download the `Secauax by Auax.exe` file from the `executable` branch.
 This requires no installation of any packages.
 You can also download the source from the *main* branch.
 The program will run the same.